Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 2. Another oil I’ve used recently with good success is Geranium.
 My sister was visiting for a reunion and had burned herself with a curling iron two days before she arrived at our home.
 Those hot irons get to be about 450°!
 The injury was on her forehead and it looked very angry.
 In the morning I used geranium oil on it and continued several more times that day.
 At night we applied bruised comfrey leaf.
 By the end of day two, there was only a slight redness left.
 I can’t tell if it was the geranium oil, the comfrey leaf or a combination of both but I do know that the speed of the healing was extraordinary.
 The burn went from angry looking to faintly pink in just two days.
 She went to her high school reunion looking radiant!
 Chalk up another success for oils and herbals.
 They worked, quickly, painlessly and without any ill side-effects.

-3. Respiratory Oils: By simply breathing one essential oil blend called Breathe my husband was able to reduce his nebulizer use significantly.
-One 15 ml. bottle of oil has 250 drops and he only uses about 2-3 drops per day; each drop costing about $0.084.
+3. Respiratory Oils: By simply breathing one essential oil blend called Breathe, my husband was able to reduce his nebulizer use significantly.
+One 15 ml. bottle of oil has 250 drops and he only uses about 2-3 drops per day; each drop costing just cents.
 This is a remarkable blend of essential oils which include Laurel Leaf, Peppermint, Eucalyptus, Melaleuca, Lemon, Ravensara, and Cardamom oils.
 Not only is he greatly helped by breathing one drop of oil rubbed into his palms and then covering his nose and mouth with his hands and taking deep breaths through the nose, but the long-term side effects of more frequent nebulizer steroid medication use is reduced.
 I’m sure that many of the higher quality oil brands carry an oil blend that is directly targeted to help with respiratory challenges.
 Over the past 3 years, the use of this oil has saved hundreds of dollars and there is the added benefit of being able to store away a couple years’ supply, something that cannot be done with his prescription medications.

 If the time comes, and it’s looking like it will, that life-sustaining medications are not available or they are difficult to get, I feel better knowing that we have a natural medicine chest at our disposal AND that we know what works for the problems at hand.
 Simply having and using essential oils that provide antibacterial, antiviral and antifungal properties is a major component of medical preparedness……….but we are not limited to that.
 There are a myriad of other tried and tested uses for essential oils.